 5. A/B Test Navigation to Nurture Journeys

-2020 will see a rise of story-telling marketing, as we go back to basics.
+This year will see a rise of story-telling marketing, as we go back to basics.
 As dynamic as you want your landing page to be, perhaps that’s no longer what the consumer will be looking for.
 This year we’re predicting that people will want to hear use cases in new and innovative ways.
 Consider how you can do that through story-telling and split test giving your landing page visitors the option to navigate away from the landing page to explore these use cases further.

 We know what you’re thinking, this goes against every landing page grain in the body.
 However, you still have the power to decide where you’d like the nav option to go.
 Make the most of it.

 Consider sending your landing page visitors down micro-journeys of your own.
 Whether these journeys are customer success stories or perhaps they’re valuable resources that will later be that much more useful with your product underwing.
-Either way, think wisely about limiting a landing page to just one page in 2020 and consider what your customer would want more of.
+Either way, think wisely about limiting a landing page to just one page and consider what your customer would want more of.

 Use data-fed decisions to get to this point, don’t leave it up to your team to decide what your potential customer wants to see.
 Make informed decisions.